James Rives, Kenan Eminent Professor of Classics

 He has also published articles on a range of topics, including the Roman law on magic, the early Christian conception of religion, the emperor Decius’ decree on sacrifice, the Roman destruction of the Temple in Jerusalem, and Apuleius’ Apology.
 His current major project is an investigation of the cultural significance of animal sacrifice in the Roman empire.

 Since receiving his PhD he has taught courses in a range of areas, including Roman history, Latin prose, and ancient culture (especially myth and religion).
 At UNC he has introduced a new graduate seminar on sacrifice in the Graeco-Roman world, and a new first-year seminar on barbarians in Greek and Roman culture.
-In the 2011-12 academic year he is teaching courses on Latin prose composition and Republican Latin literature, a graduate course on Tacitus, and an undergraduate lecture course on Greek and Roman myth.
+He is on leave in the fall of 2013, and in spring 2014 will be teaching an undergraduate lecture course on Greek and Roman myth.